ChrisBobotsis/Mario-Kart-Neural-Network/README.md

 ## Creating a model

-The following model was started with and was the one what happened to work the best:
+The following model was initially used:

 ### Model A